Air pollution isn’t good for any of us. However, children are among the most at risk.

 - Asthma – Air pollution and living in highly urbanized regions is associated with the development or worsening of asthma in children.
-The reason why children with asthma are more at risk from the effects of air pollution is because their breathing rates are faster and their lungs are still developing.
-Long-term exposure to high concentrations of air pollutions might cause asthma in children.
+The reason why children with asthma are more at risk from the effects of air pollution is that their breathing rates are faster and their lungs are still developing.
+Long-term exposure to high concentrations of air pollution might cause asthma in children.

 - Diabetes and obesity – It is possible that air pollution can be a catalyst for diabetes and obesity in young children.
-A study done in 2017 that included children aged 8 to 15 who were exposed to higher levels of air pollution found that the children had a lower insulin sensitivity.
-In addition, the same study found that the children has a higher body mass index (BMI), and a decline in beta-cell function at age 18.
+Research that included children who were exposed to higher levels of air pollution found that the children had lower insulin sensitivity.
+In addition, it found that the children have a higher body mass index (BMI).

 - Heart disease – A Stanford-led study found that children exposed to air pollution, such as car exhaust and wildfire smoke, may be doomed to higher rates of heart disease and other ailments in adulthood.
 This study concluded that exposure to air pollution correlates with an increase in monocytes, which are white blood cells that play an important role in the development of plaques in arteries, and this might possibly incline children to heart disease in adulthood.

-- Brain development – It was found that exposure to air pollution in pregnant women harmed brain development and contributed to cognitive and behavioural problems later in childhood.
+- Brain development – It was found that exposure to air pollution in pregnant women harmed brain development and contributed to cognitive and behavioral problems later in childhood.

 Managing Air Quality During Childhood

-You should also try to avoid bringing harsh chemicals into your home.
+You should try to avoid bringing harsh chemicals into your home.
 You can focus on natural cleaners such as vinegar and limit the use of household cleaners.
 Children’s health can be disastrously affected by the chemicals released by many common household products.
-Something that is especially dangerous is volatile organic compounds.